Clyde Stubblefield: Recognition

 In 2014, Stubblefield was named the second best drummer of all time by LA Weekly.
 According to the LA Weekly, "Stubblefield is one of the most sampled drummers in history, the man whose uncanny ability to deconstruct pop music's simple 4/4 rhythms into a thousand different sly syncopations laid the foundation not only for funk, but for most of hip-hop, as well."
 In 2013, Stubblefield and Starks received the Yamaha Legacy Award.
 In 2004, he received the lifetime achievement award at the Madison Area Music Awards.
 In 2000, he was inducted into the Wisconsin Area Music Industry hall of fame.
 In 1990 he was named drummer of the year by Rolling Stone magazine, and in 2016 the magazine named Stubblefield and Starks the sixth best drummer of all time.
 A set of Stubblefield's autographed drum-sticks are in the Rock and Roll Hall of Fame.

-Drummer David Garibaldi credits Stubblefield for inventing the vocabulary of funk drumming, and he singled out the drumming on "I Got the Feelin'" as the "sign of a genius".
-Nerdcore rapper MC Frontalot paid tribute to Stubblefield in his song "Good Old Clyde".
-Hip hop artist Black Thought of The Roots rhymes "I'm cooler than Clyde Stubblefield, drummer for James" in the song "Stay Cool".
+Drummer David Garibaldi credits Stubblefield for inventing the vocabulary of funk drumming.
+Garibaldi singles out the drumming on "I Got the Feelin'" as the "sign of a genius".
 According to Questlove, drummer of The Roots, Stubblefield is the one "who defined funk music."
 Chuck D said of Stubblefield's impact on hip-hop, "It was a style of repetition that was emulated as opposed to just the actual sound.
 You know, holding it there, and keeping steady with the vamp."
+Nerdcore rapper MC Frontalot paid tribute to Stubblefield in his song "Good Old Clyde".
+Hip hop artist Black Thought of The Roots rhymes "I'm cooler than Clyde Stubblefield, drummer for James" in the song "Stay Cool".

-Ben Sisario of The New York Times writes: "on songs like 'Cold Sweat' and 'Mother Popcorn' he perfected a light-touch style filled with the off-kilter syncopations sometimes called ghost notes."
-According to National Public Radio, "the grooves the two drummers (Stubblefield and Starks) created have inspired generations of artists — not just in funk, but in hip-hop, where their steady but intricate patterns make natural material for sampling."
+Ben Sisario of The New York Times writes: "On songs like 'Cold Sweat' and 'Mother Popcorn' [Stubblefield] perfected a light-touch style filled with the off-kilter syncopations sometimes called ghost notes."
+According to National Public Radio, "the grooves [Stubblefield and Starks] created have inspired generations of artists — not just in funk, but in hip-hop, where their steady but intricate patterns make natural material for sampling."
 In 2017, Stubblefield accepted an honorary doctorate of fine arts from the University of Wisconsin–Madison, which was conferred posthumously.

 Death

 Stubblefield died on February 18, 2017, from kidney failure.
 He survived cancer in 2000 and coped with kidney disease since 2002.
-In 2016 it was reported pop icon Prince, who deeply admired Stubblefield, paid about $80,000 in the drummer's medical costs.
+In 2016, it was reported pop icon Prince, who deeply admired Stubblefield, paid about $80,000 of the drummer's medical costs.
 Stubblefield was survived by his wife Jody Hannon.